GSA/digitalgov.gov/content/posts/2019/12/2019-12-19-a-new-digitalgov.md

 slug: a-new-digitalgov
 date: 2019-12-19 11:00:00 -0500
 title: "A NEW Digital.gov"
-deck: "We have been hard at work on a new version of Digital.gov, and we’re ready to make this new site available to readers."
+deck: "We've been working on a new version of Digital.gov, and we’re ready to make it available to you."
-summary: "We have been hard at work on a new version of Digital.gov, and we’re ready to make this new site available to readers."
+summary: "We've been working on a new version of Digital.gov, and we’re ready to make it available to you."

 # see all authors at https://digital.gov/authors
 authors: